Better Readability Means Greater Impact

 We use a time-tested method to improve readability.
 It's a formula that considers sentence length, average number of syllables per word and the frequency of personal pronouns.

-The father of modern readability was Rudolf Flesch who wrote The Art of Readable Writing back in 1949.
+The father of modern readability was Rudolf Flesch.
+He wrote The Art of Readable Writing back in 1949.

-Flesch teamed up with J. Peter Kincaid and created training materials for the United States Navy.
-Clarity and comprehension was key.
-The result was the Flesch–Kincaid readability test.
-These days it’s a feature of Microsoft Word.
+Flesch teamed up with J. Peter Kincaid to create training materials for the United States Navy.
+Clarity and comprehension were key.
+The result was the Flesch–Kincaid readability formula.
+These days it's a feature included with Microsoft Word.

-Which means as possible, shorter sentences.
+Which means shorter sentences.
 Shorter words.
 And shorter paragraphs.
-We don’t always hit the mark, but that’s our goal.
+We don't always hit the mark, but that's our goal.

 You can improve your written communications by being more mindful of readability.
-If you don’t have Word, use this free online app.
+If you don't have Word, you can use this free online app.